meelgroup/KCBox/README.md

 ## Contributors

-The following researchers have contributed to this project (sorted alphabetically by last name; see history.txt for a simple description):
+The following researchers have contributed to this project (sorted alphabetically by last name; see history.txt for a rough description of contributions):

 - Yong Lai (laiy@jlu.edu.cn)
 - Dayou Liu (dyliu@jlu.edu.cn)